The stunning Herbert Park is one of our favourite parks in Dublin.

 1. Poolbeg Lighthouse Walk (20-minute walk)

 Reputedly one of the best walks in Dublin, the Poolbeg Lighthouse Walk is an invigorating 4km walk to the lighthouse.
 Also known as the Great South Wall Walk, the landmark red lighthouse has been guiding ships in Dublin Bay since 1768.
 The walk along the Great South Wall can be windy and exposed!
-It takes about 40 minutes out and back.

 2. Sandymount Strand (35-minute walk)